Kim-one/Clinic/README.md

 2. Follow the on-screen menu to navigate through the functionality:
    - Add new patients and doctors.
    - Schedule and manage appointments.
-   - Access reports and billing.

 ## Contributing

-We welcome contributions!
 Please follow the steps below to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: